The two-dimensional Euler equations in Yudovich type space and $\mathrm{\textbf{bmo}}$-type space: Acknowledgments

-\textbf{Acknowledgments:} This work is supported in part by the National Natural Science Foundation of China under grant No.11171033, No.11171034, No.11231006, and No.11371059.
-C. Miao is also supported by Beijing Center for Mathematics and Information Interdisciplinary Sciences.
+The authors thank the referees and the associated editor for their invaluable comments which helped improve the paper greatly.
+This work is supported in part by the National Natural Science Foundation of China under grant No.11671045, No.11671047, No.11501020 and No.11831004 .